 In the United States, the Company has recognized an obligation to remove equipment and leasehold improvements from certain of its leased manufacturing facilities in order to restore the facilities to their original condition, less normal wear and tear as determined by the terms of the lease.
 The Company has estimated the expected outflows of economic resources associated with these obligations and the probability of possible settlement dates based upon the terms of the lease.
 These estimates are used to calculate the present value of the estimated expenditures using a before tax discount rate and taking into account any specific risks associated with these obligations.
-At December 31, 2020 and 2019 the discount rate applied during 2020 was 3.72% and 4,61% respectively.
+At December 31, 2022 and 2021 the discount rate applied was 6.46% and 4.21%, respectively.

-Tax provision
+Legal provision